frslabs/captus-ios/README.md

    pod install or pod update.

-4. Connect with physical device to build and run holus, It will not build/run in simulator due to camera dependency.
+4. Connect with physical device to build and run captus, It will not build/run in simulator due to camera dependency.

 To get the full benefits import `captus` wherever you import UIKit